University of Florida Homepage

 Students register for POS4911 and receive credit as outlined in the Program Overview (Word doc).

-Students who have any questions about this program should contact Dr. Ben Smith, Experiential Learning Coordinator, via email or during office hours.
+Students who have any questions about this program should contact Dr. Roger Austin, Adjunct Lecturer, via email or during office hours.

 Matching Junior Research Fellows with Faculty and Advanced Graduate Students